It’s Friday and it’s time for another slightly belated edition of Ask halfwheel, our weekly segment where we answer a question from readers.

 Second, it should be acknowledged that we are discussing the differences found in the same blend.
 Obviously not every small ring gauge cigar is going to have the same flavor intensity, hence why I get frustrated with the aforementioned proclamations from others.

 In theory, the smaller ring gauge cigars will allow for the wrapper and binder to be more prevalent than a larger ring gauge.
 This is a simple math equation due to the ratio of wrapper and binder tobacco to that of filler tobacco.
 As cigars get larger in ring gauge the amount of filler tobacco increases at a higher rate than the amount of tobacco used in the binder and wrapper; the filler adds to the girth and volume of a cigar, while the binder and wrapper simply cover it and add to the surface area.
-Adding an extra leaf of tobacco to the filler only requires a slightly longer wrapper and binder.1
+Adding an extra leaf of tobacco to the filler only requires a slightly longer wrapper and binder.[ref]There’s furthermore differences between thin and thick wrappers and binders where the physical amount of wrapper or binder in volume can vary substantially.[/ref]

 The problem is that even within the same lines of cigars, blends are rarely kept mathematically proportional.
 Cigar makers have realized that tweaks oftentimes need to be made from size to size to help the cigar burn and taste better.
 As such, while most lines use the same basic types of tobacco for the different vitolas, a manufacturer might choose to tweak the amount of filler tobaccos by adding an extra quarter leaf of seco to one size to help with the burn, or using viso criollo 98 instead of seco criollo 98 to add a bit more body to another vitola.